TACC/Core-CMS/taccsite_cms/management/commands/group_perms/README.md

 ### Create a New Group

 1. Duplicate an existing group.
-2. Rename the file and group name.
+2. Rename the file and gorup name.
+Rewrite file description.
-3. Adjust permissions usign existing sets.
+3. Adjust permissions using existing sets.

 ### Create a New Permission Set